keyboard_arrow_up

 Endshield

-The part of the motor housing that supports the bearing and acts as a protective guard to the electrical and rotating parts inside the motor.
-An endshield is often referred to as an "end bracket" or "end bell."
+A structural part of the motor housing that supports the bearings and acts as a guard for internal electrical and rotating elements.
+Also referred to as an "end bracket" or "end bell."

 Horsepower (HP)